 As a local girl raised on an irrigated farm and later working as a rural reporter Lisa understands exactly how reliant our towns, our industries and of course our people are on agriculture and water for irrigation.

 More than that – she cares about the success of our region.
 As Greater Shepparton Lighthouse Foundation executive officer she continues to dedicate herself to making it better.

-“Corresponding with the drought was the realisation that our irrigation infrastructure was in a sad state of disrepair and badly needed a major overhaul and investment.
-The region faced dire circumstances and the situation required strong leadership.
+“Corresponding with the drought was the realisation that our irrigation infrastructure was in a sad state of disrepair and badly needed a major overhaul and investment,” she said.

-“In 2008 the Connections program commenced bringing not only a major overhaul of infrastructure but a much-needed investment of hundreds of millions of dollars of cash into the floundering region.
+“In 2008 the Project commenced bringing not only a major overhaul of infrastructure but a much-needed investment of hundreds of millions of dollars of cash into the floundering region.”